The best 18 year investments

 Remember that any collectible toy and its original box must be in mint condition.
 So unless you intend to police exactly how your kid plays with his or her toys, it may be an idea to always buy a duplicate set and stash it in the attic for the next 18 years.

-According to Money Week magazine, contemporary art prices rose 55 per cent in the 12 months to the end of 2007.
 Over longer periods, art can deliver astonishing returns.
 The collector Charles Saatchi bought Damien Hirst’s petrified shark for £50,000 in 1990.
 He sold it in 2005 for £7m.